Correct and accurate board meeting minutes are a key part of any successful and legally compliant business for a number of reasons.

 For a start, they make sure that the directors of the company are thinking about and fulfilling their role as directors.

-making decisions which are in the interests of the company rather than themselves
+- making decisions that are in the interests of the company rather than themselves

 Directors can be found personally liable and fined or disqualified from acting as a director if they don’t observe the rules, so it’s important to try and follow them.